gi1mic/homeassistant_durai/README.md

 # Known issues
-* This is a work in progress, the data may not be correct!!!!!
+* This is a work in progress, but the basic info most people will need is available

 # Requirements